I am going to be a parent. Can I get EI?

 If you don't speak English or French, bring someone who can translate for you.

 You should apply as soon as possible.
-You don't need to wait for your employer to issue a Record of Employment (ROE) before you apply.
+You don't need to wait for your employer to issue a (ROE) before you apply.

 In your application you must provide: